sergey-king/ts-stocks/README.md

 - Improve GitHub setup with husky pre-commit hooks, automatic linting, and test runs.

 ## Extras
-Redux with RTK toolkit was used because the latest Redux framework was a requirement for this assessment.
+Latest Redux with RTK Toolkit & RTK Query was used because it's the most common and popular state manager/data fetching among react-native community.
 However, I would be interested in completing this assessment using next-gen state management libraries like Recoil (by Facebook - https://recoiljs.org/), Jotai (https://jotai.org/), or Zustand (https://docs.pmnd.rs/zustand/getting-started/introduction).